PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 HTML/HTTP does not come with built-in support to check that, but the synchronizer token pattern describes a way for us to do it manually.
 It basically works like this:

 1. When a user sends a GET requests for the form, we generate a unique token (a long random string), remember this token (in the session, in a cookie, or whatever) and add it as a hidden input field to the form, e.g.
-`<input type="hidden" name="token" value="the-long-random-string">`, so we also receives it back when the form is submitted.
+`<input type="hidden" name="token" value="the-long-random-string">`, so we also receives it back when the form is submitted
 2. When we receive the submission of the form (i.e. the POST request), we check if the token in the form is the same token as we generated before.
-If they are, we can be sure the POST request has been intentionally sent by the user through the form on our website, and not through a CSRF-attack.
+If they are, we can be sure the POST request has been intentionally sent by the user through the form on our website, and not through a CSRF-attack

 Use the npm package `csurf` to protect your website from CSRF-attacks.